-The MHLW will not only introduce a public comment process to gather opinions about the Monitoring and Guidance Plan but also, as one of its efforts to facilitate risk communication about food safety, will hold, in cooperation with local governments and other concerned ministries and agencies, sessions for information exchange with consumers, business operators, etc. about the draft Imported Foods Monitoring and Guidance Plan and the details of its monitoring and guidance, thereby striving for mutual understanding on efforts and knowledges related to food safety.
+The MHLW will introduce a public comment process to gather opinions about the Monitoring and Guidance Plan.
+In addition, as risk communication about food safety, the MHLW will hold sessions for information exchange in cooperation with local governments and other concerned ministries and agencies, and concerned bodies, as well as will provide consumers, business operators, etc. with information about the details of the Monitoring and Guidance Plan and the details of its monitoring and guidance by utilizing the website and official SNS of the MHLW (food safety information twitter, etc.), and thereby striving for mutual understanding on efforts and knowledges related to food safety.